-- 1. A new certificate for the CA SHALL be issued. - 2.
+- 1. A new certificate with the new key for the CA SHALL be issued. - 2.
 The new certificate SHALL be published in accordance with Section 2.2. - 3.
 The new certificate is used for issuing certificates.
 Both the new and the old certificate may be active at the same time.
+The old key SHALL be used as long as all certificates signed by it have not expired.